glouppe/info8002-large-scale-data-systems/lecture2.md

 ## Computation theorem

 If two executions $E$ and $F$ have the same collection of events and their **causal order** is preserved, then $E$ and $F$ are similar executions.

+???

+Consequence: if causal order can be guaranteed then we dont need to make strong timing assumptions!

+Can we check in a simple way if two events are causally related?

 ---